ccronje/libcarp-pitt-notes-exercises/_episodes/03-basic-functions-I.md

 * Sorting data
 * Facets

-???
+---

 ## Layout

 * OpenRefine displays data in a tabular format.
 Each row will usually represent a 'record' in the data, while each column represents a type of information
 * OpenRefine only displays a limited number of lines of data at one time.
 You can adjust the number choosing between 5, 10 (the default), 25 and 50.
-* You can reorder or drop columns by using the first column 'all' and choosing 'Edit columns->Re-order / remove columns …'
+* You can reorder or drop columns by using the first column 'all' and choosing `Edit columns->Re-order / remove columns …`
 * Drag and drop columns

+Another thing you can do is ...

 >## Sorting data
 >1.
 Choose the drop down of the column you want to sort and choose `Sort...``